LarsBehrenberg/IA-prototype/content/posts/paul-signac-biography.md

       After signing an annual contract with three art dealers, Signac’s output went up to 21 paintings per year.
 Despite fulfilling his obligation and succeeding in keeping his family afloat, for much of his later life Signac was more preoccupied with politics than with painting.
 At the same time, his health began to fail.

       The legacy he left behind was significant.
-In his life, he played an important part in the establishment of the[Salon des Indépendants](https://en.wikipedia.org/wiki/Soci%C3%A9t%C3%A9_des_Artistes_Ind%C3%A9pendants), which gave artists an alternative exhibition space to forge new styles that was separate from the tight restrictions of the Salon.
+In his life, he played an important part in the establishment of the [Salon des Indépendants](https://en.wikipedia.org/wiki/Soci%C3%A9t%C3%A9_des_Artistes_Ind%C3%A9pendants), which gave artists an alternative exhibition space to forge new styles that was separate from the tight restrictions of the Salon.

       As well as his paintings, he also generated an enormous body of writing, both fiction and non-fiction.
 Furthermore, Signac was an ardent supporter of anarchism, whilst being an outspoken anti-fascist.

-      Signac’s oeuvre is regarded as a pillar of modern art and his advocacy of the theories of colour formed an important base for 20th century greats like[Henri Matisse](https://impressionistarts.com/henri-matisse-biography.html)and the Fauvists.
+      Signac’s oeuvre is regarded as a pillar of modern art and his advocacy of the theories of colour formed an important base for 20th century greats like [Henri Matisse](/henri-matisse-biography) and the Fauvists.
 Matisse spent time at Signac’s home in St Tropez and the influence of the Pointillist technique on his work from this period is evident.

       Cubism also drew on Signac’s flattened and at times fragmented style, albeit less strongly than Fauvism.
-Earlier in his career, after an initial introduction in 1886, Signac also helped[Van Gogh](https://impressionistarts.com/van-gogh-biography.html)to learn how to paint in the Neo-Impressionist style, heavily influencing his unique form of Post-Impressionism that is still considered revolutionary today.
+Earlier in his career, after an initial introduction in 1886, Signac also helped [Van Gogh](/van-gogh-biography) to learn how to paint in the Neo-Impressionist style, heavily influencing his unique form of Post-Impressionism that is still considered revolutionary today.

       Though Signac has often been regarded as living in the shadow of his colleague Georges Seurat, his exuberant character enabled his influence to spread through the French avant-garde.